Hoyasumii/avengers-endgame/README.md

 Scott Lang: No. Please.
 Please, please. [moves on to check the other side of the engraved stone] No, no, no. No. [Lang excuses aside a young couple as he keeps on checking another engraved stone if his daughter's name is on one.]
 Excuse me, sorry.
 No, Cassie, no.

-[The camera keeps panning and switching as Lang checks
+[The camera keeps panning and switching as Lang checks t